rodrigoPM/idt-stackoverflow/results/README.md

 </p>

- ### 1.1.2. ¿What is the percentage of questions that have been answered during a defined time?
+ ### 1.1.2.
+What is the percentage of questions that have been answered during a defined time?

  ![Question 2](dashboardImages/Question_2.png)